worldbank/NTL_Harmonizer/README.md

 # dmsp-viirs-intercalibration [beta]
 Repo for project to harmonize DMSP-OLS and VIIRS-DNB nighttime lights to form a coherent time series across platforms.

-A tutorial is being developed to provide usage instructions and examples.

 Feedback on this is welcome and encouraged.
 Please feel free to create branches and add Issues within this repo.

 ## File structure